FumiKimura/Code_Everday/README.md

 Track my progress on study coding everyday

+## May 5th 2021

+I had no time to study going through the project today.
+But, I learned how packet fragmentation works and how that relates to the IP header.

+I was expecting concept of how internet works is very hard, but once I spend enough time I was able to understand one of the important concepts.
+I think I just need to have grit to go through it.

 ## May 3rd 2021

 Today I went through to setup CircleCI and AWS S3